smileformylove/Post-disaster-rescue-assessment-support-system/Tensorflow-SegNet/README.md

 for manually checking, will be configured to be more flexible.

 # Dataset
-The dataset for trained can be download from author's github https://github.com/alexgkendall/SegNet-Tutorial in the CamVid folder
+The dataset for trained can be download from author's github https://github.com/alexgkendall/SegNet-Tutorial in the CamVid folder.
 The images for testing in IBM, label.png means the label for disaster.png.
 Ohter image pair is obviously.
 The outcome is in test_seg, you could find the original image and its segmentation map